-In order to ensure that the QR code is scannable, it must be at least 1 inch (or 30 mm) in physical dimension on the display.
-Be sure to test that the QR code is scannable with a smartphone before finalizing your settings.
+In order to ensure that the QR code can be scanned by a smartphone, it must be at least 1 inch (or 30 mm) in physical dimension on the display.
+Be sure to test that the QR code can be scanned with a smartphone before finalizing your settings.

 Changing the cursor appearance

 The default Freetouch cursor is a blue circle.
 To visualize the cursor, launch the Freetouch application on a smartphone following the steps in "scanning QR codes."
 Once the Freetouch application has successfully started, the cursor will appear on the touchscreen.